Plutonomicon/cardano-transaction-lib/doc/e2e-testing.md

 http://localhost:4008/?nami-mock:Contract:58200b07c066ba037344acee5431e6df41f6034bf1c5ffd6f803751e356807c6a209:5820f0db841df6c7fbc4506c58fad6676db0354a02dfd26efca445715a8adeabc338
 ```

+The `nami:` prefix should not be specified, otherwise CTL will refuse to overwrite the existing wallet with a mock.

-In order to use the keys, they must be pre-funded using the [faucet](https://docs.cardano.org/cardano-testnet/tools/faucet) (beware of IP-based rate-limiting) or from another wallet.
-Most contracts require at least two UTxOs to run (one will be used as collateral).
+In order to use the keys, their corresponding address must be pre-funded using the [faucet](https://docs.cardano.org/cardano-testnet/tools/faucet) (beware of IP-based rate-limiting) or from another wallet.
+Most contracts require at least two UTxOs to run (one will be used as collateral), so it's best to make two transactions.